MunskyGroup/FISH_Processing/README.md

 This library is intended to analyze sm-FISH images using (FISH-quant v2) [Big-FISH](https://github.com/fish-quant/big-fish) and [Cellpose](https://github.com/MouseLand/cellpose).

-## Please if you use this repository make sure to cite:
+## If you use this repository make sure to cite:

 - [Big-FISH](https://github.com/fish-quant/big-fish):
 Imbert, Arthur, et al. "FISH-quant v2: a scalable and modular analysis tool for smFISH image analysis."
 Biorxiv (2021).